HelloXiuXiu/js-gotchas/README.md

 if neither is present, or neither returns a primitive, a TypeError is thrown(`'[object Object]'`). <br>

 Neither `{}` nor `[]` have a `ToPrimitive()` method.
 Both `{}` and `[]` inherit `valueOf()` from `Object.prototype.valueOf`, which returns the object itself.
 Since the return value is an object, it is ignored.
 Therefore, `toString()` is called instead. `{}.toString()` returns `'[object Object]'`, while `[].toString()` returns `''`, so the result is their concatenation: `'[object Object]'` (first example).

+Arrays have their own implementation of `toString()` method that returns a comma-separated list of elements.
 ```js
 String([])   // ''
 String({})   // '[object Object]'